Bio

 I was born and raised in Detroit, Michigan, and I attended Detroit Public Schools for my secondary and most of my elementary education.
 I then enrolled at Michigan State University, graduating in 2005 with a B.S. with High Honors in Mathematics.
 My mentor at MSU was Jeanne Wald; she's a noncommutative ring theorist (surprise, surprise).

-During my time at MSU, I participated in an alternative spring break program (volunteer work) in Puebla, Mexico in 2002, and a summer study abroad program on Race Relations in South Africa in 2003.
-I still have great interests in race relations (as it was called then), especially in increasing the participation of underrepresented groups in the mathematical sciences.
+During my time at MSU, I also participated in an alternative spring break program (volunteer work) in Puebla, Mexico in 2002, and a summer study abroad program in South Africa in 2003.
+Naturally, this launched my interest in traveling [pins not up to date].

 I was an NSF postdoc at the University of Washington in Seattle in 2011-2012; my postdoc mentor was James Zhang.
 I was also at MSRI for the Spring 2013 program on Noncommutative Algebraic Geometry and Representation Theory; my postdoc mentor there was Sarah Witherspoon.
 My last postdoctoral position was at MIT, where I was a Moore Instructor in the Math Department in 2012-2015; my postdoc mentor was Pavel Etingof.

 My first permanent position was as a tenure-track Assistant Professor in Mathematics at Temple University (2015-2018).
 Then I became an Associate Professor with tenure in the Mathematics Department at The University of Illinois at Urbana-Champaign.
-I am currently an Associate Professor (still with tenure) in the Mathematics Department at Rice University... which you know as you're on this page. :)
+I am currently a Full Professor (still with tenure) in the Mathematics Department at Rice University... which you know as you're on this page. :)

-I live with my husband and two dogs in Houston, Texas.
+I live with my husband, three dogs, and other creatures in Houston, Texas.

 Press